-Myra Savant-Harris is a dog breeder and Registered Nurse with many years experience working in labor & delivery and neonatal ICU.Along with her interest in genetic research and experience dog breeding, she brings a wealth of knowledge and techniques to help you in your breeding program.She also is a sought-after and highly informative, entertaining speaker who had published several books. (available in the store)
+Myra Savant-Harris is a dog breeder, Registered Nurse and author with many years experience working in labor & delivery and neonatal ICU.Along with her interest in genetic research and experience dog breeding, she brings a wealth of knowledge and techniques to help you in your breeding program.She also is a sought-after and highly informative, entertaining speaker who had published several books. (available in the store)

 Whether you have whelped one litter or twenty, lost a puppy or an entire litter, Myra embodies a great wealth of information and experience you can trust..See our seminars page for more information on having Myra present a seminar for you.
 Contact Myra at: MyraSavant@hotmail.com